 It is 1842 and in Sarnico, on Lake Iseo, a sudden storm devastates fishermen’s boats.
-Pietro Riva is a young shipwright who opens his shipyard after restoring most of the boats and starts a true legend that will be passed down from generation to generation.
+Pietro Riva is a young shipwright who opens his shipyard after restoring most of the boats, and he begins a true legend that will be passed down from generation to generation.

 The advent of the internal combustion engine

 The first boats designed by Riva immediately stood out for their unique and unmistakable design.
-When, in 1880, the management of the company was passed on to his son Ernesto, the introduction of the internal combustion engine represented a great innovation that would launch the era of large boats for lake transport.
-The first of these would be launched under the name ‘Sarnico’ in homage to the village that had seen the birth of the family’s fortunes.
+When, in 1880, the company’s management was passed to his son Ernesto, the introduction of the internal combustion engine marked a major innovation that would launch the era of large boats for lake transport.
+The first of these would be launched under the name ‘Sarnico’ in homage to the village where the family’s fortunes were born.

 The Powerboat Challenge

 It was Serafino Riva who transformed the company into the legend we all know.
-After the First World War, in fact, he decided to shift the focus of production from transport to motorboats, a sector still in its infancy at the time but that would soon see Riva among the protagonists.
-Between the Twenties and Thirties, Riva scores its first winnings in Italian and international competitions, thanks to its racing motorboats.
+After the First World War, in fact, he decided to shift the production focus from transport to motorboats, a sector still in its infancy at the time but that would soon see Riva among the protagonists.
+Between the Twenties and Thirties, Riva scored its first victories in Italian and international competitions, thanks to its racing motorboats.

 A myth called Aquarama